cheeyeelim/cookiecutter-pypackage/docs/tutorial.md

 ???
 Tips

-    if you found erros like the following during tox run:
+    If you found erros like the following during tox run:
     ```
     ERROR: InterpreterNotFound: python3.9
     ```
     don't be panic, this is just because python3.x is not found on your machine.
-If you decide to support that version of Python in your package, please install it on your machine.
-Otherwise, remove it from tox.ini and pyproject.toml (search python3.x then remove it).
+If you decide to support that version of Python in your package, please install it on your machine if it is not automatically install by `tox` or `tox-conda`.
+Otherwise, remove it from tox.ini and pyproject.toml.

 ## Step 5: Create a GitHub Repo